riga/law/examples/sequential_htcondor_at_cern/README.md

 #### 5. Run the `CreateFullAlphabet` task

-As we want to see the eager submission structure in action, we pick 6 six parallel processes to run (``--workers 6``) which allows starting the six `CreatePartialAlphabet` tasks (that only perform job status polling on your local machine) with maximum concurrency.
+As we want to see the eager submission structure in action, we pick six six parallel processes to run (``--workers 6``) which allows starting the six `CreatePartialAlphabet` tasks (that only perform job status polling on your local machine) with maximum concurrency.

 ```shell